Article

 Best as a gift

-Personalised sets can be a thoughtful gift for new travellers, honeymooners, students, frequent flyers or anyone planning a big trip.
+Personalised sets can be thoughtful for new travellers, honeymooners, students, frequent flyers or anyone planning a major trip.

 • Buying a holder that is too bulky.
 If it is awkward to use, you may stop carrying it.